The UK’s animal welfare and food production standards are among the highest in the world. (1)

 The majority of our current animal welfare legislation comes from the EU, including the recognition of animals as sentient beings - this means we recognise animals have the capacity to feel pain or suffer.

-The laws in the USA regarding animal husbandry and food production permit lower standards than in the UK or the EU.
+The laws in the USA and many other countries worldwide regarding animal husbandry and food production permit lower standards than in the UK or the EU.
 High profile examples of this include:

 - The production of eggs from hens kept in battery cages